 I'd been dealing with acne since I was 14, and it was only getting worse as I got older.
-The dermatologist I saw had fancy degrees on her wall and came with glowing recommendations, but her course of treatment for me was a prescription for harsh ointment that dried out the acne and then rich emollient creams to combat the dryness.
+I went to a dermatologist, but her course of treatment for me was a prescription for harsh ointment that dried out the acne and then rich emollient creams to combat the dryness.
+My skin went crazy.

-She also tried to put me on Accutane, but I'd once heard a dermatologist refer to the drug as a nuclear bomb for acne: It destroyed the acne-causing bacteria, but everything else went with it.
-I wanted clear skin, but I wasn't ready to destroy my body for it.
+Then tried to put me on Accutane, but I'd once heard a dermatologist refer to the drug as a nuclear bomb for acne: It destroyed the acne-causing bacteria, but everything else went with it.
+I wanted clear skin, but I decided it it was not the right choice for me.

 I was desperate for clear skin and losing patience (and confidence) that I'd ever get it, but I was tired of all the treatments, and using products that showed no signs of working.
 It took a year, but I finally decided to make a change.
-I stopped all treatments and started doing some research of my own.
+I started doing some research of my own.

 Over the years, I'd asked dermatologist after dermatologist whether my diet could be contributing to my acne, and they all said "no" emphatically.
+(For a long time, the majority of the dermatological community denied the food-skin connection, but that has started to change in the last few years.)
 But I was beginning to doubt them.
 If decades of experimenting with different topical treatments weren't working, what could possibly be left?

-Within two weeks, I noticed a difference.
+After a few weeks, I noticed a difference.
 My skin was less red and much clearer.
 The acne I had was healing nicely, and nothing new was popping up.
 For the first time in years, my face—dare I say it—looked good.
 I even went out for dinner without makeup, something that was a HUGE deal as I tended to get depressed whenever I looked at my bare face in a the mirror.

-Listen, I'm not saying cutting sugar out completely will cure everyone's acne, but it's worth the experiment.
-As someone who had tried everything imaginable before, only to have sugar be the sneaking culprit behind my skin woes, I can say with confidence that it's helped me and my complexion immeasurably.
+I'm not saying cutting sugar out completely will cure everyone's acne, but it worked for me.
+As someone who had tried everything imaginable before, only to have sugar be the sneaking culprit behind my skin woes, I can say with confidence that it's helped my complexion immeasurably.
 If you're up for it, you'll probably have to cut it out completely for at least two weeks to see any kind of improvement.